 To understand the slice you need to grasp the basics of a golf swing.
 In order to hit a golf ball squarely you need to club face to return to its original point at impact.
-The slice occurs when the club face is open at the point of impact, thus causing the club face to cut across the golf ball causing the spin and hence the the golf slice.
+The slice occurs when the club face is open, or not square-aligned, at the point of impact, thus causing the club face to cut across the golf ball causing the spin and hence the the golf slice.
 In the majority of circumstances the golf swing is okay however, on some occasions the slice can be put down to the grip of your golf club.
 A weak grip of your golf club can cause your grip to slip and your club to open.

 Other factors include swing speed, and also the flex of your golf clubs shaft.
 If you are using a stiff flex driver, it could be worth trying out a driver with a regular flex or even mid flex.
 This could correct your golf slice, but it’s not guaranteed.

 Over the years, I have realised that one of the main causes of a slice is literally because the golfer is stiff and not flexible enough to achieve a correct swing path.
 What’s the evidence for this?
 Well, if you observe carefully, older golfers and high handicappers are the ones more likely to slice the shot, compared to the tour pros, who are usually strong, fit and very flexible.
 So, this gives a clue to hopefully fixing your slice.

 How to get the clubhead square at impact.